Denterry/SocialNetwork/authService/README.md

+### Gateway/Main

-The main service and, in addition, pasrt of system where user complete authentication and registration process
+**The main/gateway service and, in addition, pasrt of system where user complete authentication and registration process**